Three-phase electric power: Unbalanced loads

 When the currents on the three live wires of a three-phase system are not equal or are not at an exact 120° phase angle, the power loss is greater than for a perfectly balanced system.
 The method of symmetrical components is used to analyze unbalanced systems.

 Non-linear loads

 With linear loads, the neutral only carries the current due to imbalance between the phases.
 Gas-discharge lamps and devices that utilize rectifier-capacitor front-end such as switch-mode power supplies, computers, office equipment and such produce third-order harmonics that are in-phase on all the supply phases.
-Consequently, such harmonic currents add in the neutral in a wye system (or in the grounded (zigzag) transformer in a delta system), which can cause the neutral current to exceed the phase current.
+Consequently, such harmonic currents add in the neutral in a star system (or in the grounded (zigzag) transformer in a delta system), which can cause the neutral current to exceed the phase current.